michael2012z/BitBible/markdown/KJV/files/Lev.md

 11. And if it be any unclean beast, of which they do not offer a sacrifice unto the Lord, then he shall present the beast before the priest:

-12. And the priest shall value it, whether it be good or bad: as thou valuest it, who art the priest, so shall it be.as…: Heb. according to thy estimation, O priest, etc
+12. And the priest shall value it, whether it be good or bad: as thou valuest it, who art the priest, so shall it be.

 13. But if he will at all redeem it, then he shall add a fifth part thereof unto thy estimation.